Quick Summary

 Hire Ruby on Rails Developers to innovate, streamline, and scale your web applications effortlessly.

-Using the right tools and resources can significantly simplify the upgrade process.
+Using the right tools and resources is a significant step within the Rails Upgrade Guide to simplify the upgrade process.
 From identifying outdated dependencies to optimizing performance, these tools provide invaluable support.

 Post-upgrade performance validation ensures your application functions efficiently.
 Upgrades can introduce performance regressions, so thorough testing is essential.
 Below are the steps you should follow to validate the performance of your Rails application.